 The University of Florida is an excellent place to begin your professional career.
-Professional programs at the University of Florida include dentistry, law, medicine, nursing, physical therapy, physical assistant, pharmacy, and veterinary medicine.
+Professional programs at the University of Florida include dentistry, law, medicine, nursing, occupational therapy, pharmacy, physical therapy, physician assistant, and veterinary medicine.

 Admissions applications and decisions are handled directly by each professional college or program.
 Before applying, refer to your professional college's website for all admissions information.